What it sounds like

-Breakbeat is the broader umbrella that contains big beat, nu-skool breaks, and Florida breaks — any electronic music built around a chopped funk-drum sample (the “break”) instead of a four-on-the-floor kick.
+Breakbeat is the broader umbrella that contains big beat, nu-skool breaks, and Florida breaks — electronic music built around a chopped break-style drum loop instead of a four-on-the-floor kick.
 The lineage runs from late-80s hip-hop through early-90s UK rave (The Prodigy, The Chemical Brothers) to early-2000s nu-skool breaks (Stanton Warriors, Krafty Kuts).
-The shared DNA: take a 70s funk break (the Amen, the Apache, the Funky Drummer), chop it, layer subs and synths on top, and let the drums swing.
+The shared DNA: study classic break feel, build or license a chopped loop, layer subs and synths on top, and let the drums swing.

-Two bars and you’ve got it: a chopped funk break at 130–135 BPM doing all the rhythmic work — kick on 1, snare on 3 (sometimes 2.5 or 3.5 — the genre is broken), syncopated hats and ghost notes throughout.
+Two bars and you’ve got it: a chopped break-style loop at 130–135 BPM doing all the rhythmic work — kick on 1, snare on 3 (sometimes 2.5 or 3.5 — the genre is broken), syncopated hats and ghost notes throughout.
 The bass is a sub-heavy synth following root motion.
-Vocal samples and synth stabs come and go.
+Licensed vocal textures and synth stabs come and go.

 The chord moves